-Application of JAVA API's

-The use of JAVA standard API's such as packages (e.g. javax.swing, java.awt, java.util etc.) and their respective classes

-Solution Evaluation and Testing Procedures

-Evaluation:

-In the form of an overall critical appraisal of the assignment, indicating whether or not the assignment goals have been reached.
-This should be accompanied with justification for any deviations from the original plan.
+L - 1 Application of JAVA API's The use of JAVA standard API's such as packages (e.g. javax.swing, java.awt, java.util etc and their respective classes .)
+[5] Solution Evaluation and Testing Procedures Evaluation: In the form of an overall critical appraisal of the assignment, indicating whether or not the assignment goals have been reached.
+This should be accompanied with justification for any deviations from the original plan. е [5] Testing Description: How well the testing is designed, what strategies are employed and how well the test cases are chosen and presented.
+[5] Evidence of testing: Evidence and documentation of test results according to test cases with input, output, expected output, and screen shots, showing program execution.
+[5] User's manual: A concise, but complete, user's manual with clear, annotated screen shots, aimed at non- technical, end users explaining how the application can be installed and used.
+[5] Conclusion & Future Improvements: This should highlight the benefits of the current system, and any areas in the assignment the could be improved upon in any future iteration nat [5]

-Testing Description:

-How well the testing is designed, what strategies are employed and how well the test cases are chosen and presented.

-Evidence of testing:

-Evidence and documentation of test results according to test cases with input, output, expected output, and screen shots, showing program execution.

-User's manual:

-A concise, but complete, user's manual with clear, annotated screen shots, aimed at non-technical, end users explaining how the application can be installed and used.

-Conclusion & Future Improvements:

-This should highlight the benefits of the current system, and any areas in the assignment that could be improved upon in any future iteration.